 This is Part 1 of my Baby Temperament and Sleep Series.
 This series is about your baby’s temperament and how it might affect his sleep and/or how you solve sleep problems.

-I happened to get my definition of temperament from the book, Raising Your Spirited Child.
+I get my definition of temperament from the book, Raising Your Spirited Child.
 The author uses the terms coined by Drs.
-Stella Chase and Alexander Thomas, “because of their positive, parent-friendly approach”.
+Stella Chase and Alexander Thomas, “because of their positive, parent-friendly approach.”
 Even if your child is not spirited, the temperament traits will apply to all babies.
-At the end of this series, I will give you a quiz to find out whether your child is spirited or not and what his or her temperament is.
+At the end of this series, I will give you a quiz to find out whether your child is “spirited” or not and what his or her temperament is.

-In the next 10 parts of the series, I will review each of the 9 traits of temperament, Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood, discussing baby sleep along the way and in the final part, take an assessment quiz to help figure out you and your baby or toddler’s temperament and see how it might be similar or different.
+In the next 10 parts of the series, I will review each of the 9 traits of temperament: Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood.
+I’ll discuss baby sleep all along the way, of course.
+In the final part, take an assessment quiz to help figure out your family’s temperament.